Citations Affected: IC 8-1-2-83.

 utilities and transportation.

-(4) has the power to vote proxies that constitute;
+power to vote proxies that constitute at least twenty percent (20%)

-at least 20% of the total voting power of the public utility, utility company, or holding company.
+of the total voting power of the public utility, utility company, or

 (c) As used in this section, unless otherwise indicated, "holding company" means a company that has control over one (1) or more:

 (2) utility companies.

 (d) As used in this section, "person" means an individual, a firm, a corporation, a company, a partnership, a limited liability company, an association, a trustee, a lessee, or a receiver.

 (e) As used in this section, "reorganization" means a transaction that, regardless of the means by which it is accomplished, results in: